Steven01310131/Steven01310131/README.md

-- 👋 Hi, I’m @Steven01310131
+- 👋 Hi, I’m Stefanos Tsbanakis
-- 👀 I’m interested in data engineering
+- 👀 I’m interested in data engineering and DevOps
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Computational Scince
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me stefanos.tsabanakis@gmail.com